 You'll have the brightest tree in the neighborhood.
 And though it takes the blooms some time to develop (10 to 15 years), they're unmatched.
 Even better?
 During the summer, you'll have a fast growing, well-formed green shade tree.
 When fall arrives, the Tulip's leaves turn to bright yellow for a dazzling show.
 So, our Tulip Poplar merges the best of both worlds.

 Even better, our Tulip Poplar is highly resistant to insects and diseases, making it a healthful pick that provides a lifetime of enjoyment.
-And since it's easy to grow, it thrives in almost all areas!
+And since it's easy to grow, it thrives in nearly any area.
 It's highly adaptable to a variety of soils, even wet soil.

 Plant your Tulip Poplar Tree and start looking forward to the change of seasons - instant beauty is just a click away!